 The Company has established procedures to ensure that all transactions with interested persons are reviewed by the AC on a timely basis and are carried out on normal commercial terms and will not be prejudicial to the interests of the Company and its Shareholders.
 All IPTs will be subject to periodic reviews by the AC.
-The Company confirms that there was no IPT with S\$100,000 and more in value during FY2017.
+The Company does not have general mandate for IPTs.
+The Company confirms that there was no IPT with S\$100,000 and more in value during FY2018.

-There were no material contracts entered into by the Company or any of its subsidiaries involving the interests of any Directors or controlling Shareholders of the Company either still subsisting as at the end of the financial year under review or if not subsisting, were entered into since the end of the previous financial year.
+There were no material contracts entered into by the Company or any of its subsidiaries involving the interests of any Directors or controlling shareholders of the Company either still subsisting as at the end of the financial year under review or if not subsisting, were entered into since the end of the previous financial year.

-Conflicts of Interests
+Conflicts of Interest